saishirfule9/Codveda_Internship_Tasks/level2-banking/README.md

-# Simple Banking Application
+# Level 2 Task 3 – Simple Banking Application

-This project is a beginner friendly console based banking system built in Java.
+This is a console based banking system developed using Java.
-It allows you to create accounts, deposit money, withdraw money and check balances.
+It allows users to perform basic banking operations such as deposit, withdraw, and check balance.

 ## Features

-• Create a new bank account
-• Deposit amount
-• Withdraw amount
+- Deposit money into account
+- Withdraw money with balance check
-• Check account balance
+- View current account balance
-• Store accounts in memory using ArrayList
-• Simple and easy menu system

-## Folder structure
-level2-banking
-└── src
-    └── com.codveda.banking
-        ├── Main.java
-        ├── BankAccount.java
-        └── BankService.java
+- Input validation for negative or invalid amounts

-## How to run
+## How It Works
-1. Open the project in Eclipse or IntelliJ.
-2. Run Main.java from the com.codveda.banking package.
-3. Follow the menu options displayed in the console.

-## Learning points
-• Working with classes and objects
-• ArrayList to store multiple accounts
-• Basic CRUD style operations
-• Simple input handling and validation
+1. User enters account details (name, number, initial balance).
+2. Menu is displayed with options to deposit, withdraw, check balance, or exit.
+3. The program performs the selected operation and shows updated balance.
+4. The loop continues until the user chooses to exit.

-## Next steps
+## Skills Used

-• Improve input validation
-• Add option to view all accounts
-• Add account number instead of searching by name
-• Add transaction history (optional)
+- Object-Oriented Programming
+- Methods and Classes
+- Conditionals and Loops
+- User input via Scanner
+- Basic error handling

+This task is part of **Level 2 Tasks** in the Codveda Internship and demonstrates fundamental banking operations.